 The number of participants, length of the workshop, and reach of the exhibition is contingent on available resources.

-For the future we would like to expand on the exhibition’s reach by having it travel to other parts of Croatia with some of the project coordinators and participants.
+For the future we would like to expand on what we already do to other parts of Croatia.
 Ideally we would be able to reach areas of Croatia that do not often have the opportunity to interact with refugees but are just as exposed to the media.

 We would also like to be able to run the cooperative art project more than once a year in order to involve more participants and greater interaction with the public.